acmcalvo/Note-Taker/README.md

   ## Description

- In this week we created an application called Note Taker that can be used to write, saves and deleted notes.
-We use *Express.js* back end and will save and retrive  note data from JSON file.
+In this week, we created an application called Note Taker that can be used to write saves and deleted notes.
+We use the Express.js backend to save and retrieve note data from JSON files.

- This screen shop is for started page
+ This screenshop is for started page

 ![Screen Shot 2022-01-09 at 9 28 23 PM](https://user-images.githubusercontent.com/91921941/148711928-b63edf9a-4521-4e40-8151-22ee6586ad3c.png)